MiguelCastillo/bit-loader-cache/README.md

 ### Redis

-The redis connector takes an optional flag `watch` that when set to true will keep the redis client connected until the process is stopped.
-Otherwise, the redis client exits when all the data is flushed.
+The redis connector takes an optional flag `watch` that when set to true will keep the redis connector connected until the process is stopped.
+Otherwise, the redis connector exits when all the data is flushed.

 ``` javascript